CCE Country Profile

 In 2016, the Republic of Korea established the 2030 Basic Roadmap for Achieving the National Greenhouse Gas Reduction Target, according to the 2030 Framework Greenhouse Gas Mitigation Roadmap (2020).
 In 2018, the 2030 Framework Greenhouse Gas Mitigation Roadmap was announced to achieve the national greenhouse gas reduction targets promised to the international community.
 This Framework aims to strengthen energy demand management and promote efficiency in each sector of the country.
 The ideal amount of energy reduction in each field was determined through public consultation processes, including analysis by experts, public online and offline surveys, and three public debates.

 In 2019, the Ministry of Environment announced the 2nd Basic Plan for Climate Change Response to tackle climate change.
-The Plan aims to limit total annual national greenhouse gas emissions to 536 MtCO2eq per year by 2030 and improve the ability of all sectors to adapt to climate change, while implementing a sustainable, low-carbon, green society.
+The Plan aims to limit total annual national greenhouse gas emissions to 536 MtCO2 per year by 2030 and improve the ability of all sectors to adapt to climate change while implementing a sustainable, low-carbon, green society.
 The Plan represents a practical regulatory framework and includes predicted costs and methods to achieve the goals.
 The Plan also states the government’s intention to minimize climate change impacts and strengthen the country’s infrastructure to minimize the impacts of disasters and dangerous conditions.

 In 2020, the national government announced a new climate policy, the Framework on the Korean New Deal, also known as the Green New Deal.
 The government announced that it would expand its investment in the Green New Deal to transform companies into eco-friendly, low-carbon environments for implementing this policy.
 Furthermore, through this policy, the Republic of Korea aims to prepare for climate change through renewable energy innovations.